 There are four areas in the English curriculum that we teach the students.
 These are Reading, Writing, Viewing and Speaking and Listening.
 Spelling and Grammar form part of Writing.
-In spelling it is important for the students to know word meanings so they can use the words correctly in context (both orally and written).
+In spelling, it is important for the students to know word meanings so they can use the words correctly in context (both orally and written).
 Sound Waves is the Spelling Programme that Holy Spirit implements from PP-Y6.
 Children will be working at their own spelling levels.
-They will be given a pre test each week and this will determine their words for the week.
+They will be given a pre-test each week and this will determine their words for the week.
 Children will complete activities around those words.
 Partner and weekly tests will be held every Friday.

 The Year Six class has a Literacy Block.
 Explicit Teaching and Whole Class Instruction will be carried out every Monday.
 Tuesday and Wednesday will be dedicated to Literacy Rotations.
 During this time, children will be involved in various activities such as guided reading, genre writing, interactive reading tasks, and comprehension activities and Reader’s Theatre.
-There is a rotation schedule so over the week every group will have the opportunity to work with myself.

 Students complete 2-3 sessions of silent reading a week where they are encouraged to read good quality literature.

 The school will be using an iMaths resource to support the Australian Curriculum.
-This program is directly linked to the Australian Curriculum and fosters an investigative/problem solving approach to mathematics.
-The iMaths Investigations build and develop a student’s understanding of the maths concepts, improve their mathematical fluency and problem solving skills, and provide real-life contexts in which they can develop higher-order reasoning.
+This program is directly linked to the Australian Curriculum and fosters an investigative/problem-solving approach to mathematics.
+The iMaths Investigations build and develop a student’s understanding of the maths concepts, improve their mathematical fluency and problem-solving skills, and provide real-life contexts in which they can develop higher-order reasoning.

 Our mathematics learning is focused around the three learning strands of Number & Algebra, Measurement & Geometry and Statistics and Probability.
 Students are encouraged to share their personal methods, discoveries or challenges that they experience during maths lessons.
 They are also using Mathletics at school and at home both on the computer and in hardcopy.